AdobeDocs/experience-manager-65.en/help/sites-administering/operations-dashboard.md

  </tbody>
 </table>

+### Health Check Configuration {#health-check-configuration}

+By default, for an out-of-the-box AEM instance, the health checks run every 60 seconds.

+You can configure the **Period** with the [OSGi configuration](/help/sites-deploying/configuring-osgi.md) **Query Health Check Configuration** (com.adobe.granite.queries.impl.hc.QueryHealthCheckMetrics).

 ## Monitoring with Nagios {#monitoring-with-nagios}

 The Health Check Dashboard can integrate with Nagios via the Granite JMX Mbeans.
 The below example illustrates how to add a check that shows used memory on the server running AEM.